Submanifolds that are level sets of solutions to a second-order elliptic PDE: Noncompact level sets: the case of finite topological type

 A very wide class of hypersurfaces of $\RR^n$ can be transformed into a tentacled hypersurface via an appropriate diffeomorphism of $\RR^n$.
 In the following proposition we will characterize the class of hypersurfaces that are equivalent to a tentacled hypersurface modulo diffeomorphism.
 Although the proof is elementary (and will be safely omitted), this result is of interest because it automatically provides a number of nontrivial examples of hypersurfaces diffeomorphic to a tentacled submanifold, which will be subsequently shown to be diffeomorphic to a level set of a harmonic function in $\RR^n$:

-\begin{proposition} Let $M$ be a noncompact connected hypersurface of $\RR^n$.
+\begin{proposition} Let $M$ be a hypersurface of $\RR^n$ whose components are all noncompact and finite in number.
 Then there exists a diffeomorphism $\Phi$ of $\RR^n$ transforming $M$ into a tentacled hypersurface $\Phi(M)$ if and only if there is a compact hypersurface with boundary $\cM$ of the closure of the $n$-ball $\overline{\BB^n}$ such that: \begin{enumerate} \item The intersection of $\cM$ with the boundary of the $n$-ball is precisely its boundary $\pd\cM$, and this intersection is transverse. \item There is an embedding $h:\RR^n\to\overline{\BB^n}$ such that $h(\RR^n)=\BB^n$ and $h(M)$ is the interior of $\cM$. \end{enumerate} \end{proposition}

-\begin{example} By Richards' classification theorem~\cite{Ri63}, it is straightforward that any noncompact surface of finite type (i.e., the genus $g$ torus with $N$ ends considered in Question~\ref{Q.1}) can be embedded as a tentacled submanifold in $\RR^3$.
-More generally, a theorem of Calcut and King~\cite{CK04} ensures that any real algebraic hypersurface of $\RR^n$ satisfies the hypotheses of Proposition~\ref{P.algebraic}, and can thus be realized as a tentacled hypersurface modulo diffeomorphism. \end{example}
+\begin{example} By Richards' classification theorem~\cite{Ri63}, it is straightforward that any noncompact surface of finite type (i.e., each component is a genus $g$ torus with $N$ ends as considered in Question~\ref{Q.1}) can be embedded as a tentacled submanifold in $\RR^3$.
+More generally, a theorem of Calcut and King~\cite{CK04} ensures that any nonsingular real algebraic hypersurface of $\RR^n$ satisfies the hypotheses of Proposition~\ref{P.algebraic}, and can thus be realized as a tentacled hypersurface modulo diffeomorphism. \end{example}

 Let us begin by proving some intermediate lemmas.
 To construct the local solution of the equation $(\De-k^2)u=0$ that will be subsequently approximated by a global one, a basic tool is the Dirichlet Green's function $G_\Om(x,y)$ of the operator $\De-k^2$.
 Therefore, we will make use of a pointwise estimate of the Green's function and its second-order derivatives that for our purposes is most conveniently stated as follows.
 Up to first order, this estimate is proved in Ref.~\cite[Theorem 5.7]{Ta97}; in the case of second-order derivatives, the argument follows the same lines and was kindly communicated to us by Yoichi Miyazaki (more generally, it yields $C^m$~estimates for the Green's function of appropriate elliptic operators of order $m$).
 For the benefit of the reader, we will sketch the proof of this result below.
 The definition of a uniform $C^r$ domain is given in~\cite[Definition 3.2]{Ta97}; in this paper, we will only need to know the (quite evident) fact that tentacled domains (or periodic tentacled domains, to be defined in Section~\ref{S.infinite} below) are uniform $C^r$ domains for all $r$.